 Types of Glazing Materials

-Glass.
 The earliest glass was produced from sand and formed into sheets with glassblowing techniques.
 It tended to have bubbles and an uneven surface.
 Today, the clearest glass is produced using floating technique, in which the glass is floated over a bed of molten tin.
 This provides extremely flat surfaces of uniform thickness and few if any visual distortions.
 Unfortunately, the quality of glass varies from glass manufacturer to manufacturer.
 Buy windows that have high quality glass material.

-Laminated Glass.
 Laminated glass is a sandwich of two outer layers of glass with a plastic inner layer that holds the glass piece together in the event of breakage.
 This type of glass material is widely used in the hurricane impact-rated windows.
 Since laminated glass is more difficult to break, some homeowners buy windows with laminated glass for added measure of security in the event of burglary.

 Types of Glazing Materials